 - Discovery center

 It’s about a two mile drive from the park entrance to the Guadalupe River.
 There are parking lots, trails, and camping areas along the way.
 If you plan on doing any activity near the river, you will need to drive through all that to get there.
 The trail nearest the river is the Bald Cypress Trail.
-The gravel trail is hardly half a mile, but provides an overlook, and access to the Guadalupe River.
+The gravel trail is hardly half a mile, but provides an overlook and access to the Guadalupe River.
 This is where you will go if you plan on swimming with your dog in the river.

-Next to the center is an amphitheater where they probably host school groups.
+Next to the center is an amphitheater where they probably host their events.
 Behind it there is a very short wooded loop trail.
 The trail is very well shaded, but does also connect to an open trail leading to another river overlook.
 There were many portable toilets available during our visit due to construction.
-They appeared to be in the process of building a public restroom area.
+They appeared to be in the process of building a public restroom.